pseudomuto/housekeeper/README.md

 - ❌ Not supported (alternative strategy used)
 - N/A Not applicable
 - ¹ ALTER DATABASE only supports comment modifications
-- ² Named collections use CREATE OR REPLACE for all modifications
-- ³ Functions use DROP+CREATE for all modifications (no ALTER FUNCTION in ClickHouse)
+- ² Functions use DROP+CREATE for all modifications (no ALTER FUNCTION in ClickHouse)
-- ⁴ Functions use DROP+CREATE for renames (no RENAME FUNCTION in ClickHouse)
+- ³ Functions use DROP+CREATE for renames (no RENAME FUNCTION in ClickHouse)
-- ⁵ Dictionaries use CREATE OR REPLACE for all modifications (ClickHouse limitation)
+- ⁴ Dictionaries use CREATE OR REPLACE for all modifications (ClickHouse limitation)
-- ⁶ Views use CREATE OR REPLACE for modifications
+- ⁵ Views use CREATE OR REPLACE for modifications
-- ⁷ Views use RENAME TABLE for renames
+- ⁶ Views use RENAME TABLE for renames
-- ⁸ Materialized view query changes use DROP+CREATE strategy for reliability
+- ⁷ Materialized view query changes use DROP+CREATE strategy for reliability
-- ⁹ Materialized views use table operations (ATTACH/DETACH/DROP/RENAME TABLE)
+- ⁸ Materialized views use table operations (ATTACH/DETACH/DROP/RENAME TABLE)
-- ¹⁰ ALTER ROLE supports RENAME TO and SETTINGS modifications
+- ⁹ ALTER ROLE supports RENAME TO and SETTINGS modifications
-- ¹¹ Roles use ALTER ROLE...RENAME TO for rename operations
+- ¹⁰ Roles use ALTER ROLE...RENAME TO for rename operations

 ### Migration Strategy Notes